flrd/standardlastprofile/README.md

 similar customers.

 For each unique combination of `profile_id`, `period` and `day` there are 96 x 1/4 hour measurements in watts.
-If you have no idea what `H0` means, you are not alone:
+The dataset covers two generations of profiles:

+**1999 profiles**[^1] — based on an analysis of 1,209 load profiles of
+low-voltage electricity consumers in Germany:

 - `H0`: households (German: “Haushalte”)
 - `G0` to `G6`: commerce (“Gewerbe”)
 - `L0` to `L2`: agriculture (“Landwirtschaft”)

+**2025 profiles** — an updated set published by BDEW reflecting changes in consumption patterns:

+- `H25`, `G25`, `L25`: updated household, commerce, and agriculture
+  profiles
+- `P25`: households with a photovoltaic (PV) system
+- `S25`: households with a PV system and battery storage

 For more details, call the `slp_info()` function.